keboola/connection-docs/transformations/index.md

 *Note:* Switching between SQL backends requires updating the code into the corresponding SQL dialect.

 ## Developing Transformations
 Transformation scripts are stored in [configurations](/components/#creating-component-configuration) and as such they share the common properties and functions.
-Particularly important is that all changes are [versioned](/components/#configuration-versions) and you can always [rollback](/components/#rollback-version) a configuration or [copy](/components/#copy-configuration) a version to a new transformation.
+Particularly important is that all changes are automatically [versioned](/components/#configuration-versions) and you can always [rollback](/components/#rollback-version) a configuration or [copy](/components/#copy-configuration) a version to a new transformation.

 You can easily develop transformations using the [Workspace](/transformations/workspace/).
 It allows you to run and play with your arbitrary transformation scripts on the copies of your tables